 Any information or documentation you have in relation to allegations of torture could be potentially useful.
 Below is an incomplete list of the type of information that is most commonly available and useful.

-- The need for accurate and reliable information;
+- accurate and reliable information

 - Secondary/Supporting evidence - for example, evidence confirming that the victim was in fact at the location where the torture is said to have occurred; evidence confirming the alleged perpetrator's position, and that he/she was in the same location and had access to the victim;

 - Any other data confirming that torture is prevalent in the country/detention centre concerned.

 The proper documentation of torture serves a number of purposes.
 These include (1):

 - Clarifying the facts